hpclab/efficient_nn_for_ltr/README.md

 - MSN30k [here](https://www.microsoft.com/en-us/research/project/mslr/)
 - Istella-S [here](http://quickrank.isti.cnr.it/istella-dataset/)

+On MSN30K, experiments will be conducted on Fold1 by defaut.
 ## Training a model

 The script ```train.py``` allows to train a model by distillation from a pre-trained ensemble of regression trees.
 We provide the tree-based models, thus you do not have to it on your own.
 Run